Students build their reading and research skills while learning about animal survival in winter.

 Step 4: Bring students back to the rug and choose a few students to share what they did with their writing.

-Step 1: Review the concepts on the chart and read From Frog To Tadpole.
+Step 1: Review the concepts on the chart and read From Tadpole to Frog by Kathleen Weidner.
 Add dormancy to the list.

 Step 2: Model thinking through the list of winter behaviors and trying to apply one to your animal.
 Write about the behavior of your animal on your paper.